-I am an artist who creates creepy but cute sculptures.
-My art is lowbrow and is often influenced by kitsch, ceramic figurines.
-I am inspired by nature and often my work either has a connection to myself, Science Fiction or popular culture.
+I am an artist who is interested in the juxtapositions of creepy and cute, and real and surreal.
+I seek to create a dialogue or interaction between characters.
+Often, my artworks are influenced by kitsch, ceramic figurines, are inspired by nature, and play with satire.
 I like to play with juxtapositions, embellishment, sentimentality, and humor which can range from cheerful to sarcastic.
-Each series I do is different from the previous and includes figurines which are rebellious, bizarre, and explore topics which are influenced by my passions or movements in contemporary culture which I feel I need to reflect.
+In each of the series I create, I explore rebellious, bizarre characters that I have developed, and explore topics which are influenced by my passions, interests, or movements in contemporary culture which I feel I need to reflect.

 Kathleen McGiveron’s rebellious and strange, lowbrow artwork uses the style of the kitsch, ceramic figurine to present her reflections on popular culture, politics, and internal musings.
 McGiveron graduated from Emily Carr University of Art and Design (ECUAD) in 2011 and completed her teaching degree at Simon Fraser University in 2012.
 McGiveron has been showing her work both in commercial and public galleries in Vancouver and the Fraser Valley since graduating from ECUAD.